 Data-Driven, Laser-Focused on Kids

-Our independent evaluation parter, EnSearch, Inc., is responsible for creating the Child Nutrition Index for the ongoing synthesizing and analyzing of its data and for validating our progress.
+Our independent evaluation partner, EnSearch, Inc., is responsible for creating the Child Nutrition Index, for the ongoing synthesizing and analyzing of data, and for validating our progress.

 Fortunately, ensuring our children have adequate food and nutrition already has a sustainable solution: Improve access to and participation in U.S. Department of Agriculture’s food and nutrition programs for children in low-income households.

 These programs provide nutritionally balanced meals for children in utero to age 18, and they are funded through federal program dollars that reimburse the states for their costs, effectively sustaining the programs for the long-term.